• Skip to main content

 Instructions

-500 grams (4 cups + 3 tablespoons) bread flour, 100 grams (½ cup) active sourdough starter, 10 grams (2 ½ teaspoons) kosher salt, 325 grams (1 ¼ cups + 2 tablespoons) warm water
+480 grams (4 cups) bread flour, 100 grams (½ cup) active sourdough starter, 10 grams (3 ½ teaspoons) Diamond Crystal Kosher Salt, 330 grams (1 ⅓ cups) warm water

-• After letting the dough rest for 30 minutes, lightly wet your hand with water to prevent sticking.
-Reach underneath one side of the dough, gently pull it up, and fold it over the center.
-Rotate the bowl 90 degrees and repeat with the next side.
-Rotate again and repeat the process with the remaining two sides.
-Cover the dough and let it rest for another 30 minutes.
-Repeat this process for a total of four sets of stretch and folds, allowing the dough to rest for 30 minutes between each set.
+• Lightly wet your hand to prevent sticking.
+Grab one side of the dough, gently stretch it upward, and fold it over the center.
+Rotate the bowl 90° and repeat.
+Continue until all four sides have been folded.
+Cover and rest for 15 minutes.
+Repeat this process for a total of 4 sets of stretch and folds, resting 15 minutes between each set.

 Rice flour